Creating 180,000 new jobs

 The new runway project at Heathrow airport is set to be the world’s biggest privately funded infrastructure project.
 The trouble is, there have been plans to create the runway going back decades, which have never come to fruition.
 The airport is the UK’s only hub airport and, like so many airports in London and the south east, it is now running close to capacity.

-Last year I was asked to lead the campaign to build the new runway, as Executive Director of Back Heathrow.
+In 2017 I was asked to lead the campaign to build the new runway, as Executive Director of Back Heathrow.
 It’s a crucial piece of infrastructure that will create 77,000 local jobs and 5,000 apprenticeships in west London.

 But it’s also a key piece of national infrastructure which could boost the UK economy by £211 billion, 180,000 new jobs across the country and a total of 10,000 apprenticeships.